Vietnam.vn - Nền tảng quảng bá Việt Nam

 The T-80BV tank is known as the "flying tank" of the Russian army.

-“We have been serving together for about four months,” said the crew commander of the 1st Guards Tank Corps of the Western Military District, nicknamed “Pyatyi,” according to Sputnik.
+“We have been serving together for about four months now,” said the crew commander of the 1st Guards Tank Corps of the Western Military District, nicknamed “Pyatyi,” according to Sputnik.
 “Our vehicle is the latest improved T-80 BVM, which, in principle, deserves to be called a marksman tank.
-In theory, simply put, it allows us to “fire a bullet through the ventilation hatch” at a distance of up to 5 km.”
+In theory, simply put, it allows us to “shoot a bullet right through the ventilation hatch” at a distance of up to 5 km.”

 A soldier nicknamed “Cap” added that this weapon is called a “flying tank” and it has proven its ability to operate well in battles in special military operation zones.

-“This is a great “car”, very fast, called a “flying tank” because of its engine.
+“This is a wonderful “car”, very fast, called “flying tank” because of the engine.
 The T-80 main battle tank was developed on the basis of the T-64A model.
 This version was put into operation in 1976.
-The main difference between the T-80 and other tanks of the Soviet line is that it uses a unique gas turbine engine, which is why it is called a “flying tank”, “Cap” soldier said.
+The main difference between the T-80 and other tanks of the Soviet line is that it uses a single gas turbine engine, that is why it is called “flying tank”, “Cap” soldier said.

-The most modern improved version of this tank line is the T-80BVM, produced at the Omsktransmash company (a subsidiary of UVZ) through a deep modernization of the T-80BV (put into use since 1985).
+The most modern improved version of this tank line is the T-80BVM, produced at Omsktransmash (a subsidiary of UVZ) through a deep modernization of the T-80BV (put into use since 1985).

-The latest modification installs the improved GTD-1250 engine with a capacity of 1250 horsepower.
+The latest modified version installed the improved GTD-1250 engine with a capacity of 1250 horsepower.

 The upgraded T-80BV/U tank is equipped with Relikt active explosive reactive armor developed by the NII Stali scientific research institute.

-Relikt explosive reactive armor operates on the basis of the highly explosive sensitive element 4S23, providing an optimal level of protection against modern armor-piercing ammunition developed in the West.
+Relikt explosive reactive armor is based on the highly explosive sensitive element 4S23 which provides an optimal level of protection against modern armor-piercing ammunition developed in the West.

-The upgraded T-80BV/U tank retains the 125mm 2A46M/2A46M-5 gun that can fire a variety of armor-piercing shells as well as anti-tank guided missiles (ATGMs).
+The upgraded T-80BV/U tank retains the 125mm 2A46M/2A46M-5 cannon that can fire a variety of armor-piercing shells as well as anti-tank guided missiles (ATGM).

 Source